USODI/usodi.org/_posts/2014-11-12-culture-change.md

 I had to concede the point.

-_And worse case,_ he said, _I get fired after being publicly humiliated in front of a legislative committee._
+_And worst case,_ he said, _I get fired after being publicly humiliated in front of a legislative committee._

 Again, I had to concede the point.